Published summary

 - Many replies would likely measure the day less by output and more by whether time felt aligned with what matters.

-- People would probably use the prompt to audit where attention leaked or landed well.
+- People would probably use the Question to audit where attention leaked or landed well.

 - The wording of "What did you spend your time on today, and what did you think about it?" would likely pull people toward one telling example instead of a broad abstract statement.